Kavex/GameDev-Resources/README.md

 * [PICO-8](http://www.lexaloffle.com/pico-8.php) - A fantasy console for making, sharing and playing tiny games and other computer programs.
 * [PandaJS](http://www.pandajs.net/) - Open Source HTML5 Engine. :o2:
 * [Phaser](http://phaser.io/) -  free and fast 2D game framework for making HTML5 games for desktop and mobile web browsers, supporting Canvas and WebGL rendering.
-* [Pixel Vision 8](https://twitter.com/PixelVision8) - a framework designed to simulate your favorite 8-bit consoles.
 * [PixiJS](http://www.pixijs.com/) - is a newcomer HTML5 game renderer - first released in early 2013.
 A main appeal of the engine is its use of WebGL for faster performance.
 If WebGL isn't supported, the engine falls back to standard canvas.
 * [Processing](https://www.processing.org/) - Processing is a programming language, development environment for artists, designers, researchers.
 * [PuzzleScript](http://www.puzzlescript.net/) - open-source HTML5 puzzle game engine.